Skip to main content

 The Verdict

-If you've narrowed to a freeform or kidney pool that random-bounce robots fumble, Beatbot AquaSense 2 Pro is a sensible pick for that setup.
-CNET calls Beatbot's surface skimming the standout innovation in the robotic pool cleaner category this year, and the ClearPath AI navigation adapts its pattern to any shape.
+If you've narrowed to a freeform or kidney pool that random-bounce robots fumble, Beatbot AquaSense 2 Ultra Cordless Robotic Pool Cleaner is a sensible pick for that setup.
+It is the only robot here that fuses 4K vision with IR and ultrasonic across 27 sensors, so its pattern follows the shape it has mapped.

 Best for Large Pools: Dolphin Nautilus CC Supreme Wi-Fi Automatic Robotic Pool Vacuum Cleaner